 The official summary for the Rascal Does Not Dream Of A Dreaming Girl movie says the story is about a mystery where each wisher is intersecting and where each wish can draw near.
 While that’s fairly vague, the movie poster shows both Mai and the older version of Shoko Makinohara.

 Movie posters and the official website have stated that screenings will be held in the early summer of 2019.
-The exact premiere date for the Aobuta movie was announced as being June 15, 2019.
-Pre-sale tickets are already available on the website.
+The exact premiere date for the Aobuta movie in Japan was June 15, 2019.